Professional Development Committee

 development resources plan, and submits a report of the actual expenses incurred through

 - Professional Development Funding is to be disbursed according to the rules and regulations

 of the board of governors.
 In order to receive continued funding for Professional

 Development on campus, documentation must be maintained concerning employees' participation

 in Professional Development activities in accordance with their contractually obligated

-- Another intersting item from 2014 is the creation of the new ACCJC Accreditation Standard III.A.14 which calls for the following:
+- Another intersting item from 2015 is the creation of the new ACCJC Accreditation Standard III.A.5 which calls for the following:

-"The institution plans for and provides all personnel with appropriate opportunities for continued professional development, consistent with the institutional mission and based on evolving pedagogy, technology, and learning needs.
-The institution systematically evaluates professional development programs and uses the results of these evaluations as the basis for improvement."
+"The institution provides all personnel with appropriate opportunities for continued professional development, consistent with the institutional mission and based on identified teaching and learning needs.
+The institution plans professional development activites to meet the needs of its personnel.
+With the assistance of the participants, the institution systematically evaluates professional development programs and uses the results of these evaluations as a basis for improvement."

 - Section 87153 of California Education Code specifies the type of Professional Development activities